-The process of selling a property can, understandably, seem quite complex.
-These eight informative steps aim to help guide you through the process.
+This process can, understandably, seem quite complex.
+These eight informative steps for selling a house aim to help guide you through the process.

 The REIQ recommends sellers use the services of an REIQ accredited agency before getting started.

 Find your agentAsking friends and family to recommend a real estate agent they have enjoyed working with in the past can be a great first step.
 Selling a house is a collaborative process, so having a good, open working relationship with the agent is a must.
 Choosing an REIQ accredited agent ensures a seller's property is handled by a professional committed to adhering to best practice values and a high level of service.
 Find your local REIQ accredited agencies and agents.